Shrouk-Abdullah/initial-utilities/README.md

 ## Details
 - Taking number of arguments from user.
 - Compare it and the result of the comparison depends on what will happen next .
-- The number of repetitions of a particular letter will be recorded in the >COUNT variable .
+- The number of repetitions of a particular letter will be recorded in the `COUNT` variable .
-- The `COUNT` and - array sent to > writeFile  to out the the count of every letter.
+- The `COUNT` and `array` sent to `writeFile`  to out the the count of every letter.